 Goal 10 of the SDGs seeks to reduce inequality amongst countries, and participation in travel and tourism could be one vehicle to progressing this goal.

-- The share of the Top 10 outbound countries of total global tourism expenditure in 2016 was 56%; the same as in 2015.
-Thus, over half of international tourism export activity is due to 10 countries.
+- The share of the Top 10 outbound countries of total global tourism expenditure in 2017 was 57%, one percent more than in 2016.
+Thus, well over half of international tourism export activity is due to the outbound travel from 10 countries.

-- In terms of tourism receiving countries, the Top 10 destinations accumulated 49% of global tourism expenditure in 2016.
-Thus, half of the economic impact (and benefit) concentrates in about 10 countries.
-This share has increased slightly from 2015, when it was 48%.
+- In terms of tourism receiving countries, the Top 10 destinations accumulated 52% of global tourism expenditure in 2017; indicating increasing concentration of benefits.
+In other words, over half of the economic impact occurs in 10 countries.

-- In 2016, Macao is no longer in the top 10 of inbound countries, measured in international expenditure.
-Whilst it ranked No. 10 in 2015, this spot is now taken by Japan.
+- In 2016, Macao was no longer in the top 10 of inbound countries, but in 2017 it came back into the Top 10 Inbound list on rank 10, outperforming Japan.

-- The share of international outbound tourism coming from LDC and SIDS countries is very small, and measured only 2.8% in 2016.
+- The share of international outbound tourism coming from LDC and SIDS countries is very small, and measured only 1.3% in 2017, slightly up from 1.2% in 2016.